 Your business is in business for a reason.
 You offer products and services, but ultimately, you do things in service to your customers.
 For a business to thrive, it needs to stay true to its mission.
 A company without a clear mission isn’t much of a business at all, because there’s nothing to keep it focused.
 Businesses need a clear set of goals and objectives.

-There are times when it’s more profitable to serve small and medium-sized clients than go after large accounts.
-It all depends on your mission and what customers your business is build to serve.
+There are times when it’s more profitable to serve small and medium-sized clients than to go after large accounts.
+It all depends on your mission and what customers your business is built to serve.

 When it comes to marketing, the marketing dilemma for small businesses is being creative and taking the risks that are important to the health and growth of your company.
 Marketing is part art, part science.
 It takes some experimentation to determine what works and what doesn’t.
 The key is to experiment carefully and measure the results.